cigsesgi/cigsesgi/README.md

 # 👩‍💻 About Me:
-Hello World!<br><br>I'm Çiğse who is currently a Computer Engineering student.<br><br>I am a volunteer member of the Istanbul Genclik Platform.
-I am also the general secretary of the IEEE Istinye Student Branch at the university.<br><br>I am trying to shape my career path, so you can see various projects in different languages ​​on my profile.
+Hello World!<br><br>I'm Çiğse who is currently a Computer Engineering student.<br><br> I am also the chairman of the IEEE Istinye Student Branch's CS Commitee.<br><br>I am trying to shape my career path, so you can see various projects in different languages ​​on my profile.
 I'm sure I will find my way.<br>

 ## 🌐 Socials: